SaipranavK/BST_Insertion_API-using-Elixir/README.md

 # Binary Search Tree
 <b>IMPORTANT: THIS IS NOT THE FINAL SUBMISSION</b>

-This repository serves as a solution for the first stage of the recruitment process for the role - Student Worker - Software Engineer, Motorola Solutions, Denmark.
+This repository is the solution for test to be completed as part of the first stage of the recruitment process for the role - Student Worker - Software Engineer, Motorola Solutions, Denmark.

 ## Installation